LukeKeam/pi-enviro/README.md

 # get data, latest 20 records
 cd /pi-enviro && sudo python3 db_get_records.py | head -20

+# change lcd screen
+Hold your finger over the light sensor for 3secs.
+As this updates every 3 seconds

 In the future could have this displayed on a local or remote webserver